JacksonDMaines/JStat/content/UTHealth/1st Semester/Intro Python Programming/Exam 1/Lecture 1.md

 	- The common notation to replace a space is an underscore _

-## Variable Types
+### Variable Types
 The variables above are not comparable.
 Var is a number and text is... well text.
-These have fancy names in coding languages.
+Numbers and text have fancy names in coding languages.
 For now, we will talk about these.

 - Text type: **str**
 - Numeric Types: **int**, **float**